 The terms “piracy” and “theft” are usually used in copyright disputes when pursuing action against those that have violated the copyright holder’s rights.
 “Piracy” originated from the word meaning “robbery or illegal violence at sea”, but it has been used for centuries as a synonym for acts that account for copyright infringement.
 Similarly, “theft” is more commonly used to refer to the theft of tangible property, however, it is used in terms of copyrighted material to emphasise the potential loss of commercial profits.

 In the context of copyright infringement, “piracy” refers to the unauthorised copying, distribution and selling of works protected by copyright.
 Traditionally, “piracy” referred to acts of copyright infringement intentionally committed for financial gain.
-However, in the digital age, “piracy” is used to describe the unauthorised sharing of music, films, TV shows and other creative works through peer-to-peer file-sharing website.
+However, in the digital age, “piracy” is used to describe the unauthorised sharing of music, films, TV shows and other creative works through peer-to-peer file-sharing websites.

 Holders of copyright often refer to copyright infringement as “theft”.
 Although, it does not refer to the theft of physical objects it describes when a person exercises the exclusive rights of the holder without permission.
 A more literal term for such offences is a misappropriation of copyrighted material.